Last updated: March 23, 2022

 The original name of the waterfall was “Govett’s Leap”, as the word leap means waterfall in old Scottish dialect.

 The area around the Govetts Leap lookout is also home to various picnic spots, with lots of open space and covered picnic tables.

-It’s a day well spent, with beautiful views to soak in at the lookout, a few walks to do nearby, and a picnic lunch to enjoy at the picnic ground amidst beautiful scenery.
+It’s a day well spent, with beautiful views to soak in at the lookout, a few walks to do nearby, and a lunch to enjoy at the picnic ground amidst beautiful scenery.